Free Walking Tour Berlin

 The Fall of the Berlin Wall

-The fall of the Berlin Wall symbolized the end of the Cold War era and was celebrated worldwide.
-It marked the reunification of East and West Germany, as well as the triumph of freedom over oppression.
+The removal of the Berlin Wall marked the era of Cold War and was cheered all over the globe.
+It symbolised the bring together of East and west Germany as well as the victory of liberty over tyranny.

 A Reminder of History